Prosecutors seek justice in Baldwin case, regardless of fame - NewsBreak

 Prosecutors seek justice in Baldwin case, regardless of fame

-Alec Baldwin faces two types of manslaughter charges in a reckoning on gun safety and the film industry , with two potential standards for proof and possible sanctions of up to five years in prison.
+SANTA FE, N.M. — (AP) — Alec Baldwin faces two types of manslaughter charges in a reckoning on gun safety and the film industry, with two potential standards for proof and possible sanctions of up to five years in prison.

 Prosecutors have vowed to file those charges before February against the 64-year-old actor and weapons specialist Hannah Gutierrez-Reed, in the fatal shooting of a cinematographer on the set of the Western movie “Rust” in October 2021.